patruong/bayesProtQuant/index.md

 ## Tools

 ## Project Log
+### 2020-06-30 Comparison plot for adjusted intensity and parallell plot for non-adjusted intensity.

 ### 2020-06-27 fixing the 1.0 intensity error in PSSS3 data set for triqler.

 [Here is a link to a short analysis of the 1.0 intensities](pages/check_1_intensity.md)